13 Steps to Stop Making Excuses and Take Responsibility

 If you are making an excuse to not try something new because you are comparing yourself to others who are experts in the field, remember that they once stood in your shoes and were able to get where they are today.

 Sure, things may go wrong.
 But, things may also go very right.
-The unknown can be scary, but that does not mean that it is necessarily bad.
+The unknown can be scary, but that doesn’t mean that it is necessarily bad.

-So many good things can come in your life from taking chances into areas that are unknown to you.
-You can't just assume that anything that is unknown to you is going to turn out to be a negative thing.
+So many good things can come into your life from the risks you take in areas that are unknown to you.
+Don’t just assume that anything that is unknown to you is going to turn out to be a negative thing.